skypjack/entt/docs/md/entity.md

 std::tuple<const position &, const velocity &> ctup = view.get<const position, const velocity>(entity);
 ```

-It's not possible to get non-const references to `velocity` components from the
+It is not possible to get non-const references to `velocity` components from the
 same view instead.
 Therefore, these result in compilation errors:

 ```cpp